mje-nz/blog.mje.nz/_posts/2019-07-23-coloured-latexmk-output.md

 ---
 title: Coloured latexmk output
+excerpt: The LaTeX community is a bit different to other software communities in that it mostly consists of grey-bearded academics with work to do and PhD students procrastinating from writing their theses (ahem).
 ---
+_Updated 2019-07-31: [I've released a tool which does this and more](/2019-07-31-quietex/).
+Added some caveats and notes._

 The LaTeX community is a bit different to other software communities in that it mostly consists of grey-bearded academics with work to do and PhD students procrastinating from writing their theses (ahem).
 As such, LaTeX packages and tools fall into one of two categories: relics of a bygone age that nevertheless do basically everything you want, and trendy projects on GitHub that die off after their authors graduate.